Project Overview

 - Helped conduct the studies and interpret the results.

-- Developed and implemented TAP.
+- Developed and implemented the Transplant Ambassadors Program.

 - Developed the National Patient Partner Coalition, subcommittee of the Kidney Patient and Donor Alliance Canada